LizaDarrous/LHC-MR/README.md

 ## Usage

 The source code for LHC-MR was written in R version 3.6.0.
-No other language is used in computation, and thus only bash and R are needed.
+No other language is used in the computation, and thus only bash and R are needed.
 Several R-packages are needed to run the analysis, which will be detailed below.